 Whether you are a start-up, an established company, or a software vendor, chances are your next app will be in the cloud.
 When applications are in the cloud, you are adopting SaaS on a cloud architecture.

 But, developing a SaaS application differs from Software as a Product (SaaP) solution in several ways.
 This article illustrates an important feature you need to consider when designing your Software as a Service application on the Azure cloud.

 The first thing to figure out is whether to go for a single-tenancy or a multi-tenancy SaaS application.
 The tenancy model of an application specifies how data gets stored in the database.
 Both approaches have fundamental differences with their share of pros and cons.
 Which model to use depends on what you want your application to do.

 For instance, single-tenancy SaaS applications are ideal for companies or government agencies that need specialized application instances for individual users with independent data storage.
-Multi-tenancy SaaS applications include multiple users, who share an application instance and the storage infrastructure the app users in the cloud.
+Multi-tenancy SaaS applications include multiple users, who share an application instance and the storage infrastructure of the app users in the cloud.

 A single-tenancy Azure SaaS application is easy to deploy and customize.
 The development is fast, and much less expensive, as compared to multi-tenancy SaaS applications.
 A single-tenancy application boosts user confidence, as most users get uncomfortable sharing information on common storage accessed by other people.

 A multi-tenancy Azure SaaS application is complex, and it takes time and effort to create and deploy.
 Developing a multi-tenancy application, as opposed to single-tenancy, is more costly, but the app offers ample customization options to meet user demands.
 A multi-tenancy application, however, involves convincing the users that shared applications can still keep data safe.
-As customer base grows over time, the app becomes less expensive to run.
+As the customer base grows over time, the app becomes less expensive to run.

 For software vendors, single-tenancy applications are excellent platforms to move and test an existing SaaP solution in SaaS.
 This approach enables software vendors to measure the demand for an application before investing money and time in designing a multi-tenancy SaaS model.
 Single-tenancy applications are ideal for banking and financial markets, where users demand high-level customization, trust, and top-grade security.